 On completion of your garden, George will leave you with detailed notes and guidance on how to care for your garden – from how and when to water through to when to cut your lawn for the first time.

-As part of our service George will visit you three months after your garden is completed to check on its progress and deal with any concerns you may have.
+As part of our service, a member of the Care & Development team will visit you a few months after your garden is completed to check on the progress of your plants and to answer any questions you may have.

 If you need advice at any later stage, you can just email firstname.lastname@example.org.